 Due to the nature of its business, the growth of the Company is heavily dependent on investment professionals and other individuals.
 Therefore, how best to hire and develop talented individuals is a major business challenge.
 The Company hires and nurtures personnel in accordance with a staffing plan that is linked to its management and business strategies aimed at sustainably enhancing corporate value.
-In particular, in the Investment Division, in addition to new graduate recruitment that we have continued to date, securing investment professionals with diverse background through continuous hiring of talents with various experiences, skills and potential is a starting point for our human resources strategy.
+In particular, in the Investment Division, in addition to new graduate recruitment that we have continued to date, we continuously hire talents with various experiences, skills and potential.
 The Company will also capitalize on its unique model for training investment professionals to foster strong individuals who are capable of making quality investments.